jbmusso/grex/README.md

 Grex does three things:
 * establish a connection to Rexster
-* generate a Gremlin (Groovy flavored string)
+* generate a Gremlin-Groovy flavored string
-* send the string for execution (retrieving the results if any).
+* send the string with any bound parameters for execution, retrieving the results (if any).

 ```javascript
 var grex = require('grex');